adonisjs/v5-docs/content/reference/database/query-client.md

 ---

 ### dropAllTypes
 Drop all custom types inside the database.
-The method works only with **Postgres and Redshift**
+The method works only with **Postgres and Redshift**.

 ```ts
 await client.dropAllTypes()